mynar7/corkboard/README.md

 ![Creating Tags and Bookmarks](./public/assets/gifs/createtag.gif)

-Multiiple tags can be assigned to each item bookmarked to make searching easier, allowing users to show all resources by tag/topic.
+Multiple tags can be assigned to each item bookmarked to make searching easier, allowing users to show all resources by tag/topic.

+![Creating Bookmarks](./public/assets/gifs/createpost.gif)

 So if a user clicks or asks for "Javascript", they will get every resource that has a "Javascript" tag.

-![Creating Bookmarks](./public/assets/gifs/createpost.gif)

 <center>